murilojunq/TrainingFrameworkTrackDNN/info-retraining/INFO.md

-3. revert updates flag updates: you need to revert both 34662 and 34509 as mentioned in https://hypernews.cern.ch/HyperNews/CMS/get/tracker-performance/2461/1/1.html
+3. revert flag updates: you need to revert both 34662 and 34509 as mentioned in https://hypernews.cern.ch/HyperNews/CMS/get/tracker-performance/2461/1/1.html

 ```